awsdocs/aws-cloud9-user-guide/doc_source/vpc-settings.md

    For information about CIDR blocks, see [VPC and Subnet Sizing](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing) in the *Amazon VPC User Guide*\.
 See also [3\.1\.
 Basic Concept and Prefix Notation](http://tools.ietf.org/html/rfc4632#section-3.1) in RFC 4632 or [IPv4 CIDR blocks](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#IPv4_CIDR_blocks) in Wikipedia\.

 1. After you create the subnet, be sure to associate it with a compatible route table and an internet gateway, as well as security groups, a network ACL, or both\.
-For more information, see the requirements in [Amazon VPC Requirements for AWS Cloud9](#vpc-settings-requirements)\.
+For more information, see the requirements in [Amazon VPC requirements for AWS Cloud9](#vpc-settings-requirements)\.